oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

   in an unpredictable pattern and/or durations.
 * If oneTBB is used in composable scenarios it is not behaving as a good citizen consuming CPU resources.
-  * For example, if an application builds a pipeline where oneTBB is used for one stage and OpenMP is used for a subsequent stage, there is a chance that oneTBB workers will interfere with OpenMP threads.
+  * For example, if an application runs a series of stages where oneTBB is used for one stage and OpenMP is used for a subsequent stage, there is a chance that oneTBB workers will interfere with OpenMP threads.
 This interference might result in slight oversubscription, which in turn might lead to underperformance.